DoLamTruong/dog_breed/README.md

 Use OpenCV's implementation of Haar feature-based cascade classifiers to detect human faces in images.

-100% percent of the first 100 images in human_files have a detected human face.
-11% percent of the first 100 images in dog_files have a detected human face
+100% percent of the first 100 images in human dataset have a detected human face.
+11% percent of the first 100 images in dog dataset have a detected human face

 ## Dog Detector Performance

-I've used a pre-trained ResNet-50 model to detect dogs in images.
+I've used a pre-trained InceptionV3 model to detect dogs in images.

 0.0 percentage of the images in human_files_short have a detected dog.
 100.0 percentage of the images in dog_files_short have a detected dog

 ## Model Performance

-CNN from scratch has a test performance of 5%.
+CNN built from scratch achieved a test performance of 1.11%.

-THE pre-trained VGG-16 CNN model has a test accuracy of 40%.
+THE pre-trained VGG-16 CNN model achieved a test accuracy of 45%.

-CNN to Classify Dog Breeds using Resnet50(using transfer Learning) has a test accuracy of 80%.
+CNN to Classify Dog Breeds using InceptionV3 (pretrained ImageNet) achieved a test accuracy of 79.7%.

-Among the 3 models, CNN to Classify Dog Breeds using Resnet50 has the best performance.
-We'll use it to build our Algorithm for the web app.
+Among the 3 models, InceptionV3 achieved best performance.
+It will be use to deploy in the web app.

 # Conclusion

-## Reflection

-### Summary
+### Reflection

-1. This web app uses dog_detector() for dog detection and face_detector() for face detection.
+1. This web app first uses an algorithm to detect human, dog or neighther.
-2. For dog breed detection CNN model with a pre-trained Resnet50 model is used.
+2. For dog breed classification, pre-trained InceptionV3 model is used.
-3. In the treamlit web app, use predict_human_dog() function to predict dog breed or resembling dog breed.
+3. In the web app, Streamlit is use as a main library, make it easier to deploy machine learning model.
 4. User uploads an image file on the app home page.
-5. After uploading the user clicks on the Detect Npw button.
-6. When a dog breed is detected it shows the dog breed information.
+5. When a dog breed is detected it shows the dog breed information.
-7. When a human face is detected it shows the human face resembling dog breed.
+6. When a human face is detected it shows the human face resembling dog breed.
-8. For anything else it shows message.
+7. For anything else it shows message.

 #### Web App Pages result